TimidRobot/cmc/README.rst

         -c HOST check HOST ControlMaster connection status (maybe specified more than once)
         -L      list ControlMasters defined in SSH_CONFIG
-        -l      list ControlMaster connection sockets in ~/.ssh/ and check their connection status
+        -l      list ControlMaster connection sockets matching ControlPath and check their connection status
-        -O      open all ControlMasters defined in SSH_CONFIG -o HOST open a ControlMaster session (maybe specified more than once) -x HOST close ControlMaster session (maybe specified more than once) -X      exit all ControlMaster connections with sockets in ~/.ssh/
+        -O      open all ControlMasters defined in SSH_CONFIG -o HOST open a ControlMaster session (maybe specified more than once) -x HOST exit ControlMaster session (maybe specified more than once) -X      exit all ControlMaster connections with sockets matching ControlPath

     Notes:
-        * Any unused sockets in ~/.ssh/ are removed with -l and -X
+        • Any unused sockets in ControlPath are removed with -l and -X
+        • Only a single ControlPath should be specified

 Install